Sharon is a human resources professional who enjoys sharing simple recipes that make mealtime deliciously easy!

-Just as described above, ketogenesis (or keto for short) is the body in a state of burning fat for energy rather than using glucose.
-The body is then in a state of “ketosis” and this is a normal metabolic state for humans.
+Ketogenesis (or keto for short) is the body in a state of burning fat for energy rather than using glucose.
+The body is then in a state of “ketosis,” and this is a normal metabolic state for humans.
 It should not be confused with ketoacidosis.

 What Is Ketoacidocis?

-Often confused with ketogenesis, ketoacidosis is a dangerous and life-threatening state that results from complications of Diabetes.
+Often confused with ketogenesis, ketoacidosis is a dangerous and life-threatening state that results from the complications of diabetes.

-In this state the body has dangerously high levels of ketones and glucose in the bloodstream.
-Again, it is often mistaken to be ketogenesis or ketosis, but it is a totally unrelated condition.
-The body being in "ketosis" as in the Keto diet is a natural state where the body burns fats.
+In this state, the body has dangerously high levels of ketones and glucose in the bloodstream.
+It is often mistaken to be ketogenesis or ketosis, but it is a totally unrelated condition.
+The body being in "ketosis" as in the keto diet is a natural state where the body burns fats.

 Why Is Keto Popular?

-High-carbohydrate foods were not readily available to us then but when agriculture came to be the norm and we abandoned the hunter/gatherer lifestyle, our consumption of carbs escalated and is thought to be the reason for the increase in obesity, heart disease and diabetes.
-Our biology requires the healthy fats, and unfortunately "fats" in general have been demonized.
+High-carbohydrate foods were not readily available to us then, but when agriculture came to be the norm, and we abandoned the hunter/gatherer lifestyle, our consumption of carbs escalated.
+This is thought to be the reason for the increase in obesity, heart disease, and diabetes.
+Our biology requires the healthy fats, and unfortunately, "fats" in general have been demonized.

 Isn't Fat Consumption Unhealthy?

-There are healthy natural fats in our foods that we need to survive and grow old with optimal health.
-The bad processed fats that are not naturally available or have been altered are the real culprits here, but we failed to differentiate the two!
+The bad processed fats that are not naturally occurring but processed or have been altered are the real culprits here, but we failed to differentiate the two!

-Unfortunately, scientific studies and discoveries in the nutrition field trickle down very slowly into the public mainstream media, often with disastrous results. in the wake of the recommendation of low fat, higher carb diets diabetes, heart disease and cancer rates have increased exponentially!
+Unfortunately, scientific studies and discoveries in the nutrition field trickle down very slowly into the public mainstream media, often with disastrous results.
+In the wake of the recommendation for low fat and high carb diets—diabetes, heart disease, and cancer rates have increased exponentially!